4lbertoC/mirrordelivery/README.md

 on the game.
 There are no classes, but instead a lot of function definitions.
-Since the algorithm used by zip compression tends to optimize repetitive chunks of data, some of the functions are not refactored to gain some (preciousss) bytes.
+Since the algorithm used by zip compression tends to optimize repetitive chunks of data, some of the functions are not refactored in order to gain some (preciousss) bytes.
 This has the disadvantage that the unpacked code is bigger, and the game slower to load.
 And, obviously, it's a lot more painful to read and understand (sorry).